NehaChalla1/neha-assessment/README.md

 1. ## Create and Build Angular Application

    I have created Angular application namely Neha-assessment using this command

-   Neha Assessment (This repository contains the code for the Neha Assessment Angular web application.)

    ng new my-angular-app